kawaiipantsu/redjoust/README.md

 ## TODO list (what i want to get done short term)

 - Make logic to set "mode" ie. passive or active
-- Make logic to set your target (ipaddr, hostname or domain)
+- Make logic to set your target (ip, hostname or domain)
-- Make "main view" frontpage when no target is set (to allow setting target and mode)
+- Make "main view" front page when no target is set (to allow setting target and mode)
-- Make "main view" frontpage to show a bit of target info (when target is set show this)
+- Make "main view" front page to show a bit of target info (when target is set show this)
 - Figure out how i want my "modules" logic
 - Make simple DNS lookup module (json return) to test data
 - Make "mode" logic, modules should follow this
-- Make modules to handle recon/analisys/redteam
+- Make modules to handle recon/analysis/red-team functions

 ## What it looks like (what i'm going for)